Fitness Equipment Reviews

 You can even find some folding elliptical machines out there (though we didn’t include any here) if you’re extremely tight on space.

-As a general rule of thumb, you’ll need to allocate between 4 and 7 feet for your new machine, and keep in mind the pedals will extend beyond the mainframe when in motion.
+As a general rule of thumb, you’ll need to allocate between 4 and 7 feet for your new machine, and keep in mind the footrests will extend beyond the mainframe when in motion.

 If you’re going to keep this in the basement or in an attic-type setup, you’ll have to consider the available headroom.